razor-network/oracle-node/README.md

 ### Claim Commission

-Staker can claim the rewards earned from delegator's pool share as commission using `claimCommission`
+Stakers can claim the rewards earned from a delegator's pool share as commission using `claimCommission`

 razor cli